 The use of blockchain’s ledger can transform several legal services like property records, intellectual property rights, chains of custody, UCC fillings, funds transfers, legal opinions, contracts, and litigation and settlements.

-Take a look at the following detailed use cases that illustrate the impact of the blockchain in the legal services industry.
+Take a look at the following information to understand the impact of the blockchain in the legal services industry.
+Also, visit our Corda blockchain development services to explore blockchain's potential in the legal services industry.

 Presently, legal institutions resort to physical signatures to write legal contracts.
 The process warrants a significant amount of time and effort for legally binding contracts.
 Additionally, due to manual processing, legal documentation becomes vulnerable to human-errors.
 Blockchain provides a distributed, immutable ledger that brings every participant on a single platform and makes legal documentation accessible and transparent.
 Further, the integration of smart contracts reduces the cost and friction of creating and securing legal agreements.
 A smart contract is a set of predefined business rules coded in a digital contract.
 It can automatically execute actions between two or more parties upon meeting specific requirements.